 Assessing air quality impacts from surface roads

-Recognising the contribution of motor vehicles to air pollution, Roads and Maritime Services developed the Tool for Roadside Air Quality (TRAQ).
+Recognising the contribution of motor vehicles to air pollution, Roads and Maritime developed the Tool for Roadside Air Quality (TRAQ).
 TRAQ assesses the potential air quality impacts and greenhouse gas emissions from vehicles using a new or existing roadway.

 TRAQ helps to assess these impacts using a simple, worst-case model.
 Using TRAQ can identify if detailed modelling is needed to provide a more accurate assessment.
 A manual is provided, this explains how to use TRAQ, and the assumptions behind it.